lawlesscreation/coding-standards/scss.md

 ## Variables
 - Any `$variable` that is used in more than one file should be put in _vars.scss, others should be put at the top of the file where they're used;
 - Create variables for your CSS animation properties, especially duration and delay.
-Consistent animation timing ensures eye-pleasing UI effects.
+Consistent animation timing ensures eye-pleasing UI effects;
+- Variables containing more than one word should use an underscore e.g.: `$variable_name`.